scoville/safe_redirect/README.md

 The allowed redirect URIs can be passed as an option to all library functions, or you can configure them in the application environment.

-The option can either be a list of strings or `URI` structs, or it can be a `{module, function}` tuple that returns such a list.
+The option can either be a list of strings or `URI` structs, a single string or `URI` struct, or a `{module, function}` tuple that returns such a list.

 It is recommended to define the URIs as `URI` structs at compile time to avoid converting strings to structs each time a redirect URL is validated.